codeezer/cgp-robots/Documentation/README.md

 	It is the concept note which is to be submitted to deliver the concept of the project.

 ###Proposal
-	It is the proposal of the project which is to be submitted to Department of Electronics and Computer Engineering.
+	It is the proposal of the project.

 ###Mid-Term